langchain-ai/langgraph/docs/docs/concepts/memory.md

 Once you've sorted out memory scheduling, it's important to think about **how to update memory with new information**.

-There are two ends of the spectrum: on one hand, you could continuously update a single document (memory profile).
-On the other, you could only ever insert new documents every time you receive new information.
+There are two main approaches: you can either continuously update a single document (memory profile) or insert new documents each time you receive new information.

 We will outline some tradeoffs between these two approaches below, understanding that most people will find it most appropriate to combine approaches and to settle somewhere in the middle.